Aliases for FTL Gene

 GeneCards Summary for FTL Gene

-FTL (Ferritin, Light Polypeptide) is a Protein Coding gene.
-Diseases associated with FTL include neurodegeneration with brain iron accumulation 3 and hyperferritinemia-cataract syndrome.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Clathrin derived vesicle budding.
-GO annotations related to this gene include identical protein binding and oxidoreductase activity.
-An important paralog of this gene is FTHL17.
+FTL (Ferritin Light Chain) is a Protein Coding gene.
+Diseases associated with FTL include Hyperferritinemia With Or Without Cataract and Neurodegeneration With Brain Iron Accumulation 3.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ferric iron binding.
+An important paralog of this gene is FTH1.

 Stores iron in a soluble, non-toxic, readily available form.
 Important for iron homeostasis.
 Iron is taken up in the ferrous form and deposited as ferric hydroxides after oxidation.
 Also plays a role in delivery of iron to cells.
 Mediates iron uptake in capsule cells of the developing kidney (By similarity).